sysalto/ReactiveReports/README.md

  - Reactive Reports has the full control and responsibility over the PDF generation capability

 ### Language details
- - In Java, you would create the reports using Java code.
+ - In Java, reports are created using Java code.
- - In Scala, we have provided a DSL - domain specific language - to create the report.
-This DSL is very simple to use.
+ - In Scala, Reactive Reports provides a DSL - domain specific language - for report creation.
+This DSL is simple to use.

-ReactiveReports can be used in Scala 2.12 and in Java 7 and 8.
+ - Reactive Reports can be used in Scala 2.12 and in Java 7 and 8.

 ## Getting started